 Another DDoS attack disrupts the functioning of the target system by opening multiple HTTP connections to a targeted web server and keeping the connections open.
 This attack generally uses low bandwidth.
 The objective is to utilize the resources of the server with requests that are slower but bring regular traffic.
 These attacks are also known as low and slow attacks.

 The target server has threads to tackle some concurrent connections.
 Each of these threads tries to survive by waiting for the slower request to finish.
 That never happens.
 Likewise, there comes a time when the maximum possible connections are made, and no further connection will be entertained.
-This results in denial of service.
+This results in a denial of service.

 Hence, Slowloris has the ability to rupture a system with very little bandwidth consumption.